 At times, approaches to right wing groups were made, but Rothbard also once endorsed Norman Mailer for Mayor of New York City and at another time called for William Kunstler to be freed from jail.

 Bottom line: Rothbard was all over the map, in Diogenes fashion.
-But instead of looking for an honest man, Rothbard was looking for a political party of some sort, where he could introduce a libertarian point and quench his thirst for third party activity.
+But instead of looking for an honest man, Rothbard was looking for a political party of some sort, where he could introduce a libertarian point and quench his thirst for third party activism.

 Here's Rothbard's hilarious take on his infiltration of the Maoist wing of a Leninist-Trotskyite party: